Munduk in Bali – 11 Incredible Things To Do (2025)

 The viewpoints along the main road in Munduk offer various incredible vantage points overlooking Tamblingan Lake and Buyan Lake.

-Surrounded by rainforest and green lush trees it is no wonder the lakes attract tourists daily!
 There are several viewpoints and photography opportunities as you drive along the main road, some are free, and some are not.

 If like us you prefer a quieter spot then fear not, there are plenty of pit stops along the road with simply stunning views of the lakes.